Azure-Samples/DSRegTool/README.md

 - Testing if the signed in user has local admin permissions
 - Testing Device Registration endpoints connectivity
 - Testing Device Registration Service
-- Testing if the device exists on AAD.
+- Testing if the device exists on Entra ID
-- Testing if the device is enabled on AAD
+- Testing if the device is enabled on Entra ID

 #### 3- Troubleshoot Microsoft Entra hybrid join
 - Testing OS version